-(a) Cabinet Members may take policy, budget and expenditure decisions in accordance with the principles set out in paragraph Financial Regulations.
+- (a) Cabinet Members may take policy, budget and expenditure decisions in accordance with the principles set out in paragraph Financial Regulations. - (b) Cabinet Members may take decisions on tenders and contracts in accordance with Standing Orders In Relation To Contracts.

-- (b) Cabinet Members may take decisions on tenders and contracts in accordance with Standing Orders In Relation To Contracts. - (c) Cabinet Members may take decisions on virement, audit, debt write-off and placing of orders in accordance with Financial Regulations. - (d) Cabinet Members may deal with certain petitions in accordance with the Council's Petition Scheme. - (e) Cabinet Members may make decisions on: - (i) appointment of Members to outside bodies (Leader of the Council) - (ii) appointment of governors to local authority schools (Cabinet Member for Children's Services) - (iii) attendance of other Members at courses and conferences - (iv) grants administered by the Council. - (f) The Cabinet Member for Council Services may take decisions concerning the acquisition or disposal of land.
+- (c) Cabinet Members may take decisions on virement, audit, debt write-off and placing of orders in accordance with Financial Regulations. - (d) Cabinet Members may deal with certain petitions in accordance with the Council's Petition Scheme. - (e) Cabinet Members may make decisions on: - (i) appointment of Members to outside bodies (Leader of the Council) - (ii) appointment of governors to local authority schools (Cabinet Member for Education) - (iii) attendance of other Members at courses and conferences - (iv) grants administered by the Council. - (f) The Cabinet Member for Corporate Services & Budget may take decisions concerning the acquisition or disposal of land.

-Strategic Leadership, Culture and Tourism
+Strategic Leadership, Culture, Tourism and Climate Change

+- Council Plan and overall Council strategy, policy and co-ordination

-- Council Strategic Policy
+- Council performance

-- Council Plan
+- Council budget strategy

-- Budget
+- Climate Change

+- Strategic lead Enterprising Council

-- Strategic Budget Monitoring
+- Strategic lead Vision Derbyshire

 - Public Relations

 - Policy & Research

 - External Relations (East Midlands Councils, Local Government Association, Central Government & MPs)

-- Local Enterprise Partnership
+- Regional Partnerships including Local Enterprise Partnership and D2 Economic Prosperity Committee

-- DEP and LEP Liaison

 - Twinning

-- Tourism
+- Visitor Economy and Tourism

-- Libraries, Museums, Arts and Heritage
+- Libraries and Culture

-- Archives and Modern Records
+- Conservation and Heritage

+- Strategic leadership of any matter of significant local, regional or national importance that may otherwise fall within another portfolio